FREESTYLE PLAYERS ASSOCIATION

 Section 4 Election results will be posted on the FPA website or through the FPA membership email list after the election, no later than December 15th.

 Section 5 After assuming office, all pertinent materials will be turned over to the new Director.
-The past Director may be asked to advise and provide transitional assistance at the discretion of the Executive Director.
+The past Director may be asked to advise and provide transitional assistance at the discretion of the President.

 Article VIII Meetings